 Terms like ale, beer, cake, cocktail, burgoo, sea pie (in French Canada, cipaille), pot pie, cobbler, and countless others hail from Britain or Ireland.
-Sometimes a term got twisted around a bit.
-We are fairly certain the term highball, for example, derives from the Irish ball of malt for a whiskey drink as discussed a while ago here.
+Sometimes a term was twisted around a bit.
+I think “highball” for the drink derives from the Irish “ball of malt”, meaning a whiskey drink as discussed here earlier.

-What of egg-nog, a drink of the North American Christmas season?
-I am saved from unearthing its etymology and history, or most of it, due to Wikipedia’s learned exposition and references, see here.
+What, then, of egg-nog, an evergreen of the North American Christmas season?
+I am saved from the trouble to unearth its etymology and history, or most of them, due to Wikipedia’s learned exposition and references, see here.

-As you see, the author(s) consider that one way or another, the drink derives from the possets known much earlier in parts of Great Britain – mixtures of egg, cream or milk, sugar, spices, and wine or ale.
-This seems correct, but many have thought the term egg-nog (or eggnog), being two words obviously of English origin, is an Americanism albeit with conflicting explanations of origin (see Wikipedia again).
+As you see, one way or another the drink derives from the possets known earlier in parts of Great Britain.
+A posset is a mixture of egg, cream or milk, sugar, spices, and wine or ale.
+This seems clearly correct, but some have thought “egg-nog” (or eggnog), two words obviously of English origin, an Americanism albeit with conflicting explanations of origin (see Wikipedia again).

-As the charming, hand-lettered introduction states, the book was first published in 1870.
+As the charming introduction states, printed in hand-lettered form, the book was first published in 1870.
 Brewer was a Norwich-born teacher, author, and lawyer who wrote numerous popular guides to knowledge.
 He enjoyed good success through a 60-year career.
 It appears he spent most of his career in Norwich, part of the old county of Norfolk in East Anglia.
 Later in life he lived in Nottinghamshire with relatives.

-Brewer and the book have no evident or even implied connections to America, but he includes egg-nog in a listing of terms for a drink made with sweetened ale or wine and eggs.
-There is no reference to milk or cream, but some American egg-nog of the 19th century omitted the dairy.
-See e.g., here in the 1884 The Modern Bartenders Guide by O.H.
+Brewer and the book have no evident or even implied connection to America, yet he includes egg-nog in a series of terms for a drink made with sweetened ale or wine and eggs.
+There is no reference to milk or cream, but some American egg-nog of the 19th century omitted any dairy.
+See for example here, in The Modern Bartenders Guide (1884) by O.H.
 Byron.

-Being a Norfolk man, Brewer’s inclusion of the term egg-nog for a warmed, spiced ale or wine quite possibly reflected local lore, a term alternate that is to the more usual egg flip and egg hot.
-He may have drawn on knowledge of other regional usage in Britain, but the fact that “nog” has a Norfolk association, as noted, suggests to me egg-nog was a Norfolk regionalism that explains the American drink and its name.
+Being a Norfolk man, Brewer’s inclusion of the term egg-nog for a warmed, spiced ale or wine quite possibly reflected local lore, so a term alternate therefore to the more usual egg flip and egg hot.
+He may have drawn on other regional usage in Britain, but the fact that “nog” already has a Norfolk association to beer suggests to me egg-nog was a Norfolk regionalism that explains the American drink and its name.

-Norfolk is not, for the purposes of this discussion, any old part of England.
+Finally, Norfolk is not, for the purposes of this discussion, just any part of England.
 It is in East Anglia, a region of significant early emigration to America.
-This is known to anyone who has studied in-depth early American settlement.
-It is addressed with point in the landmark study of British social and cultural influence in America, David H. Fischer’s (1989) Albion’s Seed.
+This is known by anyone who has studied in-depth the early American settlement pattern.
+See in particular the landmark study of British social and cultural impact on America, Albion’s Seed, by David Hackett Fischer (1989).

 Like so many coastal English counties, Norfolk could be relied upon to supply many of the original colonists to North America – Norfolk was the county that had the largest percentage of known passengers on The Mayflower.
 The county’s motto is ‘Do Different’ – and in the past so many Norfolk people wanted to do just that … An exploration of Norfolk’s towns and villages will unearth many links between the USA and ‘Nelson’s County’.

-Note re image: the image above was sourced from Pixabay, here, and is indicated as available for public use without restriction.
-Used here for educational and historical purposes.
+Note re image: the image above was sourced from Pixabay, here.
+Used here for educational and research purposes.
 All intellectual property therein belongs solely to the lawful owner, as applicable.
 All feedback welcomed.